lkodinsson/MARS/Core/PHB.md

 Encounters from start to end follow this sequence:

-1. All characters roll initiative.
+1. All characters roll their initiative.
 2. If it is combat, determine which characters are aware of their opponents.
 If these characters are aware of their opponents, but not the other way around, they can act during a surprise round.
 3. Characters who are not surprised take turns in initiative order for their team during the surprise round.
 4. After the surprise round (if any), all characters take turns in initiative order for their team during regular rounds.
 This repeats until the encounter ends.

 ### Initiative

-When it comes time to begin an encounter each player will roll their initiative stat, which is their dexterity plus their resolve.
-The results rolled from highest to lowest determine turn order.
-If there are any ties, players can decide amongst each other who goes first.
+When it comes time to begin an encounter each player will roll their *initiative*, which is their *dexterity* plus their *resolve*.
+The team with the highest individual iniative roll goes first.
+On a tie, the Game Master decides who goes first (usually favouring the player team).

 If there are multiple teams in conflict (such as during a combat encounter), each team present will take turns, one character at a time.
-The team with the individial with the highest initiative will go first.
-For each team, the characters with the highest initiative will go first.
 Teams will take turns in this way until all of their characters have acted, then will do so again during the next round.
+Players can choose to take their turns in any order, and may change the order in which they take their turns during each subsequent round.

 For example: Four players attempt to sneak up on two guards.
 They fail to be stealthy and alert the guards who begin to attack the players.
 All six characters will roll for initiative.
 One of the players rolled the highest initiative so their team will go first.
 Player #1 will act, then Guard #1, Player #2, Guard #2, Player #3, and finally Player #4.
 The team containing the players had more characters to act, but each team's members still get to act.

 ### Rounds

 Each round represents about six seconds in the game world, meaning there are 10 rounds in a minute.
-During each round characters will take turns as previously determined by their initiative rolls.
-Each character will perform up to their entire turn's worth of actions.
+During each round each character will be able perform up to their entire turn's worth of actions.

-When the rules refer to a *full-round* or a number of rounds, this means from the start of the turn in which that duration began to the start of that turn in a future round.
-This means that a full-round effect ends before that character starts their next turn, but is still occuring before that turn.
+When the rules refer to a number of rounds, this means from the start of the turn in which that duration began to the start of a turn in a future round.
+This means that a one round long effect ends at the beginning of a character's next turn, but before they take any actions.

 ### Complex Challenges